LorenzoMichelotti/LorenzoMichelotti/README.md

 ### Hiii 👋
 🌱 I’m a Software Engineering Grad Student
-🔭 Currently working on a game using Godot and Gdscript 💕 I love React and .NET
+💕 I love WebDev and GameDev
 <!--
 **LorenzoMichelotti/LorenzoMichelotti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.